zoeskan/MCB185/unit0-setup.md

 ### Create a Repository ###

-It's time to create your first repository, which we often shorten to _repo_.
+It's time to create your first repository.
 Before we begin, we need to talk a little about ownership, privacy, and security.

 When you create a repo, you own it.
 You can read it, write to it, or even delete it.
 Later, you can invite collaborators who can join you in your